RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Introduction

-Density based clustering methods can handle data with irregular shapes and discover clusters with arbitrary shapes.
-DBSCAN is a well-known density based clustering algorithm \cite{ester1996density}.
-DBSCAN groups objects that are closely packed together, and marks outliers that lie in low-density regions.
-Recently, many improved methods have been proposed based on DBSCAN \cite{loh2015fast, nanda2015design}.
-OPTICS is another well-known density based clustering algorithm \cite{ankerst1999optics}.
-Its basic idea is similar to DBSCAN, but it addresses the problem of detecting meaningful clusters in data of varying density.
-Both DBSCAN and OPTICS can discover clusters with arbitrary shapes without the prior knowledge about the number of clusters $K$.
-They, however, face the challenge of choosing appropriate parameter values.
-Recently, a novel density based clustering method was proposed by fast search-and-find of density peaks (FDP)\cite{rodriguez2014clustering}.
+Clustering, also known as unsupervised learning, is a process of discovery and exploration for investigating inherent and hidden structures within a large dataset \cite{han2011data}.
+It has been extensively applied to a variety of tasks \cite{KimH09,QIU2017102,He8013075Kernel,Qixiang2003Multimedia,Laohakiat2016A, Kisore2016Improving,zhang2016spectral,newman2006modularity,Yin2014A,Wang2012Graph,Kubal2010Clustering}.
+Many clustering algorithms have been proposed in different scientific disciplines \cite{jain2010data}, and these methods often differ in the selection of objective functions, probabilistic models or heuristics adopted.
+Nonetheless, two difficulties, how to choose appropriate clustering number and how to discover clusters of an arbitrary shape, are faced by most methods.
+Density-based clustering approaches are characterized by aggregating mechanisms based on density \cite{miller2001spatial}.
+They can handle data with irregular shapes and determine clustering number automatically.
+Ester {\it et al.} \cite{ester1996density} and Sander \textit{et al.} \cite{Sander1998Density} pioneered two density-based methods, Density Based Spatial Clustering of Applications with Noise (DBSCAN) and Generalizing DBSCAN, to detect clusters in a spatial database according to density differences.
+Although both methods can detect clusters with different shapes, they face the challenge of choosing appropriate parameter values.
+Subsequently, many improved methods have been proposed \cite{ankerst1999optics, liu2007vdbscan, Cassisi2013Enhancing, loh2015fast, nanda2015design}.
+Recently, a novel density based clustering method, named Fast search-and-find of Density Peaks (FDP) \cite{rodriguez2014clustering}, was proposed.
 This algorithm assumes that cluster centers are surrounded by neighbors with lower local density and that they are at a relatively large distance from any point with higher density.
-Though FDP is efficient and effective, it lacks any efficient quantitative criterion for judging cluster centers.
-Accordingly, some approaches have been proposed to improve FDP \cite{begum2015accelerating,liang2016delta}.
+FDP can recognize clusters regardless of their shape and of the dimensionality of the space in which they are embedded, but it lacks an efficient quantitative criterion for judging cluster centers.
+Accordingly, approaches such as 3DC \cite{Liang2016delta} and STClu \cite{Wang2016Automatic} have been proposed to improve FDP.